Find Affordable College Courses

 Westfield, MA

-You’ll be in good company if you decide to attend Westfield State University.
-It ranked #3 on our 2023 Best Value Fine & Studio Arts Bachelor’s Degree Schools in the New England Region list.
-Located in the suburb of Westfield, Westfield is a public college with a moderately-sized student population.
+You’ll join some of the best and brightest minds around you if you attend Westfield State University.
+The school came in at #3 on this year’s Best Value Fine & Studio Arts Bachelor’s Degree Schools in the New England Region list.
+Located in the large suburb of Westfield, Westfield is a public college with a medium-sized student population.

-Westfield undergraduate students pay an average of $17,219 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at Westfield are $17,219 a year.
 Fine Arts majors at Westfield take out an average of $24,917 in student loans while working on their Bachelor's Degree.

 #4